Trails are free for for registered users.

-Markham Hill Loop is 1.6 miles, a new soft surface trail that passes through nature preserve including oak, hickory, and maple trees, natural springs, and large mossy boulders and bluffs.
+Markham Hill Loop is a 1.6 mile new soft surface trail that passes through nature preserve including oak, hickory, and maple trees, natural springs, and large mossy boulders and bluffs.
 The Markham Hill Loop was opened in October 2020.
 It was designed and built by Rogue Trails with the advice of an ecologist.
 Read more

 Pine Loop and Oak Loop are wide, flat trails built as riding trails for the Hilltop summer camp which operated on Markham Hill from 1920s-40s.
 Pine Loop is just under half a mile long, including a tall grove of pine trees.
 Oak Loop is just under one mile long.
 These trails are often used by University of Arkansas champion cross country teams and are reserved for FOOT TRAFFIC ONLY.